 The Capstone Project is completed at the end of the second year and is evaluated for two units of credit, SESP 299-1 and 299-2.Complete the Application Form

-The application deadline is each fall quarter and students begin the certificate the following winter quarter.
-Applications are due on Friday, November 20, 2015.
+The application deadline is by the end of the day on Sunday, November 20th.
+Students begin the certificate the following winter quarter.

 The Civic Engagement Certificate Program is a curriculum of the School of Education and Social Policy, in cooperation with the Asset-Based Community Development Institute and the Center for Civic Engagement.